chirpy2605/voron/V0/Rapid_Burner/README.md

 It has been specifically designed for the Rapido UHF and Dragon UHF hotends.
 There are also alternative mounts for the Dragon + Volcano, Rapido HF, Dragon UHF without extender.

+The Goliath Air and Goliath Water hotends are also supported.

-It uses the standard Voron v0.2 X carriage.
+It uses the standard Voron v0.2 X carriage and also works on both MGN7H and MGN9C rail x-carriages.
 There's no loss in X, Y or Z.

 It supports Nozzle and Logo mounted LED's.